 Have your eyes or your kids' eyes been hit by a Nerf dart (or any flying object)?
 Pain or discomfort in or around the eye, blurry or double vision, or seeing black spots or starbursts may indicate that you may be at risk for significant vision loss.
 If this is your case, seek immediate assistance from an eye care professional.

-Give us a call at 888-658-5141 or visit us in person at Mississauga Vision Centre.
-Our Mississauga eye doctors know how to help and will do their best to preserve your vision.
+Give us a call at 888-658-5141 or visit us in person at Mississauga Vision Centre and Brampton Vision Centre.
+Our Mississauga & Brampton eye doctors know how to help and will do their best to preserve your vision.

 Q&A With Our Optometrist